cs6006/cs6006.github.io/content/12_choices.md

 +++
-title = "Choices and Consequences in Computing" date = 2023-11-27 description = ""
+title = "Choices and consequences in computing" date = 2023-11-27 description = ""
 [extra]